HathorNetwork/hathor-wallet/QA.md

     1. Copy the address.
     1. Click on 'Send tokens'.
     1. Send an amount of HTR and TST to the copied address.
+    1. Go back to the main screen and see the transactions list
     1. The first transaction on the list must have amount 0.00 (for both HTR and TST).
     1. Click on this transaction and check that it has inputs and outputs for both tokens.
 And TST must be on the token list.